 Hot and Cold Therapy

 Ongoing muscle tightness and tension can block blood flow, causing inflammation and the resulting pain symptoms.
+Here’s where heat and coolness can soothe these areas.
 Heat therapy promotes blood flow, allowing muscles to relax.
 As muscles relax, normal blood flow is restored.

 Cold therapy has the opposite effect, slowing blood flow to pain-affected areas.
 Cold therapy works well in reducing pain associated with joint swelling and bone-related pain symptoms.